 Gopal’s Curry Shack

 Indian street food with a modern twist – bubble and squeak samosas anyone?
-You’ll spot Gopal’s Curry Shack at markets all over Bristol, as well as their container at Cargo 2 in Wapping Wharf.
+You’ll spot Gopal’s Curry Shack at markets all over Bristol.
 The Aloo Tikki Chaat comes highly recommended.

 St Nicholas Market